ScottLogic/blog/_posts/2025-09-01-technology-carbon-standard-update-1-sept.md

 - Account for the carbon cost of customer inference activities and the cumulative impact on AI application usage.
 - Highlight emissions from the amount of network traffic involved in AI applications under Network Data Transfer.
-- Address the emissions arising from customer interactions with content and data, including streaming, content creation and AI-enabled features
+- Address emissions arising from customer interactions with content and data, including streaming, content creation and AI-enabled features

 The goal of the Technology Carbon Standard is to provide the information technology sector with the knowledge needed to reduce their climate impact.
 As an open-source project, contributions and improvements are welcomed from the community.

 Topics that we hope to expand soon include upstream and operational emissions, with guidance on quantifying emissions from hardware manufacturing, transport, data centres, and employee devices.

 By increasing awareness and transparency around the carbon emissions of technology, the Technology Carbon Standard aims to accelerate the IT industry’s transition to net zero.
-Check out the website to learn more and get involved via the GitHub repo at: https://github.com/ScottLogic/Technology-Carbon-Standard

 Check out the website to learn more at [http://www.techcarbonstandard.org](https://www.techcarbonstandard.org/).